tomeof/citygml-injector/README.md

 * Use "Save" button

 Result:
+* A new CityGML file was created inside the folder of the original CityGML file.
-* The original CityGML file is overwritten
+* The new CityGML filename has a suffix of "inj".
 * Polygons without gml:id have a new unique gml:id
 * Buildings in the city model expose solid geometry using xlinks
 * BuildingParts in the city model expose solid geometry using xlinks